KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Video
 -->

 I also visited the [Museum of Life and Science](lifeandscience.org/).
 The [Butterfly House](https://www.lifeandscience.org/explore/butterfly-house/) in particular was a really special experience.
 I was also happy to have a second change to see lemurs.
-Duke University has the largest sanctuary for lemurs in the world, but unfortunately, its tours were booked through the rest of the year.
+Duke University has the largest population of lemurs in the world outside of Madagascar, but unfortunately, its tours were booked through the rest of the year.
 The Museum of Life and Science has a [Lemur Exhibit](https://www.lifeandscience.org/explore/lemurs-and-tortoises/).
 I enjoyed observing these beautiful animals.
 [The Farmyard](https://www.lifeandscience.org/explore/the-farmyard/), [Insectarium](https://www.lifeandscience.org/explore/insectarium/), and [Aerospace](https://www.lifeandscience.org/explore/aerospace/) exhibits were also really fun and interesting.

 Butterfly House butterfly
 ![](recap-of-djangocon-us-2023-images/museum-of-life-and-science-butterfly-house-butterfly.jpg)